dsmrreader/dsmr-reader/docs/installation.rst

 ------------------------------------
 Earlier in this guide you had to choose for either **(A.) PostgreSQL** or **(B.) MySQL/MariaDB**.
 Our application needs to know which backend used in order to communicate with it.

 Therefor I created two default (Django-)settings files you can copy, one for each backend.
-The application will also need the appropiate database client, which is not installed by default.
+The application will also need the appropriate database client, which is not installed by default.
 For this I also created two ready-to-use requirements files, which will also install all other dependencies required, such as the Django framework.

 The ``base.txt`` contains requirements which the application needs anyway, no matter which backend you've choosen.